stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 Imagine how simple due-diligence will be on subsequent funding rounds, when the investee company can show inside #stratapp everything that has taken place on the journey thus far - the struggles, the pivots and the wins, and how the culture has evolved over time.
 Data that is live and interactive, and therefore credible, rather than produced as a one-off exercise to pass DD.

-The same capability provides an incredible onboarding experience for the team leaders, managers and executives that join as the company scales.
+The same capability provides an incredible onboarding experience for the team leaders, managers and executives that join as the investee company scales.
 Taking a pause to look back and learn, is just as important as looking forward.

 ### investment managers & company directors